Ir al contenido principal

 Assistant: Next, please.

-Mary: Hello, I’m afraid that there is a problem with
+Mary: Hello, I’m afraid that there is a problem with this blouse.
+I bought it last week.

 Assistant: Right